 Emerging digital technologies, such as robotic process automation and artificial intelligence, hold great promise to deliver better quality care at a lower cost.
 Due to the COVID-19 pandemic, physicians experienced the rapid adoption of these new tools … and their benefits.
-How might health care organizations further realize their potential?
+How might health care organisations further realise their potential?

 Our nationally representative survey of 680 primary care and specialty US physicians, fielded in January and February 2020, found that:

 Physicians do have concerns with emerging digital technologies, including the impact on patients and the reliability and accuracy of the technologies: